Thompson Field Forums

-Potential field forums include Penrose Conference topics that would be much more effective in a field setting or field trips that capture the essence of new, exciting discoveries or a controversial topic.
-The first Field Forums for 2000 will be announced this summer.
+Potential Thompson Field Forums include Penrose Conference topics that would be much more effective in a field setting or field trips that capture the essence of new, exciting discoveries or a controversial topic.
+The first Thompson Field Forums were launched in the year 2000.

 Leaders: Field trip leaders should have technical competence and be knowledgeable about current activities in the field area to be visited.
 Responsibility for organizing a Field Forum should be shared by at least two leaders, one of whom has actively worked in the area.
 At least one leader should be a member of GSA.
 In addition to scientific expertise, the leaders must have experience leading field trips in general and with the logistics involved in leading a trip to this specific area.
 Both organizational and interpersonal skills are required to deal positively and effectively with potential logistical problems and the many personality types of the participants.
 Leaders need to be able to run a field trip where open discussion of different ideas and interpretations is fostered.